Velyorix/codovia-backend/README.md

 - **Favorites functionality**: Allows users to add, remove, and list their favorite articles
 - **Ratings feature**: Allows users to rate articles and view average ratings
 - **Tags management**: Enables tagging of articles for categorization and filtering
+- **Reading Progress Tracking**: Allows users to track their reading progress on articles, including a reading history
 - **Advanced search** functionality with Meilisearch, allowing filters for categories, tags, date ranges, and keyword matching
 - **Pagination** for listing resources with customizable items per page